skoleapp/skole-frontend/markdown/values.md

 We enforce openness by making every feature and piece of content in Skole freely available for anyone.
 Anyone is free to join the community.
 We also hope our users to keep this mind.

-### Copy Rights
+### Copyrights

-We respect copy rights of every piece of content on the platform.
-We take active measures to moderate the content in order to protect copy rights.
+We respect copyrights of every piece of content on the platform.
+We take active measures to moderate the content in order to protect copyrights.
 We also proactively teach our users on what kind of content they are allowed to share.